GengHH/GengHH.Blog/README.md

 ---
 home: true
-heroText: vuepress-theme-reco
+heroText: 小人物
-tagline: A simple and beautiful vuepress blog theme.
+tagline: not pleased by external gains, not saddened by personnal losses.
 heroImage: /logo.png
 heroImageStyle:
   {